This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The timeless charm of Assos is present at every turn

-For a perfect day in Assos, leave your car at the small public parking space in the narrowest part of the peninsula.
-Spend a relaxing day by the turquoise waters of the village’s beach, have lunch at one of the seafront restaurants and take a stroll along the quaint harbour.
+Spend a relaxing day by the turquoise waters of the village’s beach, taste some of the best vegetarian Greek dishes at one of the seafront restaurants and take a stroll along the quaint harbour.

 Before leaving Assos, walk along the scenic path that leads to the 16th-century Venetian Castle for incredible views of the picturesque village.